nono/cozy-desktop-experiments/RFC/README.md

 the identifier from the file in the local database to the file on the FS, and use it to detect files renamed/moved while the client was stopped.

+#### Caveat

+Some softwares are not updating files in place, but write the new version in a temporay file and then replace the old version by the temporary file (it is done to ensure the atomicity).
+Cozy-desktop should be able to detect those cases, and associate the two versions as the same file.
+It is important, for example, if the file is shared to ensure that the recipients will have the new versions.

 #### Recipe

 I know, I didn't describe how the local watcher should work, only gave some